Bing Visual Search vs Google Lens

 Bing Visual Search

-Bing Visual Search is completely free to use, with no paid tiers available.
+Bing Visual Search is completely free to use with no paid tiers or subscriptions.

 Free